 Greater sophistication has followed in developing strategic objectives for the debt portfolio and the wider government financial balance sheet, including contingent liabilities.
-There are techniques to consider the trade-off between cost and risk and embed greater resilience to economic shocks.
-In many countries, development of the domestic bond market is an important parallel objective, to widen financing options, particularly at a time of financial stress, to reduce foreign currency exposure, and for the wider financial sector benefits.
+Techniques have been designed to consider the trade-off between cost and risk and embed greater resilience to economic shocks.
+The development of the domestic bond market is frequently an important secondary objective, to widen financing options, particularly at a time of financial stress, to reduce foreign currency exposure, and for the wider financial sector benefits.
 The ability of many emerging market economies to manage their way through the financial crisis of 2008-09 is testimony to the success of these policies.

 This trend reflects:

 - The need for sufficient autonomy from the political sphere; and strengthening the distinction between high-level policy formation and the execution of the agreed policy.

 - Making clear the separation between debt management and monetary policy operations,in particular avoiding any risk that the debt managers might be thought to have inside information on monetary policy changes.
 The need for high-level coherence of debt management and monetary policy - especially important under quantitative easing - does not undermine the need for operational separation.

 - The importance of greater transparency - between different government functions as well as between central government and the monetary authority.

 - The ability to concentrate expertise, not least to employ the more sophisticated tools of financial management.

 - The problems of recruiting and retaining staff with finance expertise, given the constraint of government salary scales and limited budgets.